wersja polska (Polish version)

 Each program has its own compiling script.
 Their names are "build" and appropriate rest of name.

 Script build runs compiler gcc (Linux) or MinGW (Windows) with many addidtional flags (based on GNU GSL library).
-Under Linux each script must have permission to be run (command chmod u+x *.bash).
+Under Linux each script must have permission to be run (command chmod +x *.bash).

 Results